Premium Remanufactured 4.5L / 6.0L Powerstroke Injectors

 - Remove affected injectors, and carefully observe the copper gasket at the tip.
 The washer should display an even circular crush pattern and there should be no carbon above the washer.
 If in doubt, replace the washer and try again.
 Beware of missing washers, or possible mistaken installation of two washers.

-- Alternate methods of detecting combustion gas leaks:
+- Alternate methods of detecting combustion gas leaks ("Bubble test"):

-- Some techs remove the top cover of the secondary fuel filter and observe for bubbles rising in the filter housing while cranking (with FICM and fuel pump relays removed!)
+- Remove the top cover of the secondary fuel filter and observe for bubbles rising in the filter housing while cranking (with FICM and fuel pump relays removed!)

 Before beginning any diagnosis or parts replacement, always determine if your truck's PCM and FICM have been updated to the latest software.
 Several program updates are available to correct hard cold start, no cold start, white smoke, and poor cold operation issues by energizing the injector coils using an inductive heating strategy to prevent the injector spool valves from sticking until the engine has reached normal operating temperature.
 Correct up to date software is critical to satisfactory 6.0L operation.